intel/yask/README.md

     (Intel(R) Xeon Phi(TM) x200-family processors (KNL) are still supported.)
   - The default compiler for kernels is now the Intel(R) oneAPI C++ compiler, icpx.
     If you want to use a different compiler, use `make YK_CXX=<compiler> ...`.
-    (The default compiler for the YASK compiler is still `g++`.
-This can be changed with `make YC_CXX=<compiler> ...`.)
+    The default compiler for the YASK compiler is still `g++`.
+This can be changed with `make YC_CXX=<compiler> ...`.
+(Note the difference: use `YK` for "YASK kernel" and `YC` for "YASK compiler".)
-  - Only one thread per core is now used by default on most CPUs.
-This is done by passing "-thread_divisor 2" to the executable from `yask.sh` if hyper-threading is enabled.
-Consequently, the default number of threads per block is now one.
+  - Only one thread per core is now used by default on most CPU models.
+    This is done in `yask.sh` by passing `max_threads <N>` to the executable, where `<N>` is the number of cores on the node divided by the number of MPI ranks.
+    Consequently, the default number of threads per block is now one to use one core per block.
     This change was made based on observed performance on Intel(R) Xeon(R) Scalable Processors.
 Previous versions used two threads per block by default and used both hyper-threads if they were enabled.
+To configure two hyper-threads to work cooperatively on each block, you now must add the options `-max_threads <N> -block_threads 2`, where `<N>` is the number of logical CPUs per MPI rank.
-To use two hyper-threads, you now must explicitly specify "-thread_divisor 1 -block_threads 2".
-These changes do not apply to Intel(R) Xeon Phi(TM) x200-family processors (KNL), which continue to use all four hyper-threads per core and eight SW threads per block (because 2 cores share an L2 cache) by default.
+    These changes do not
+    apply to Intel(R) Xeon Phi(TM) x200-family processors (KNL), which
+    continue to use all four hyper-threads per core and eight SW threads per block by default (because 2 cores share an L2 cache).

 ### Version 3
 * Version 3.05.00 changed the default setting of `-use_shm` to `true`.